Summer Session

 Registration

 Students may view and register for courses using the Courses@Brown site.
+PINs are not necessary for registration.

 Note: Courses may be canceled if they do not meet the minimum number of students required.
 Active courses will be confirmed in early June after the initial registration period.